AE48643/pdf_scraping/README.md

+# Intiation: Before running the code, first you need to install openpyxl.
+Inorder to do that, if you are on github: type and enter "pip install openpyxl" on the terminal found at the bottom of the screen.
+If you are on Visual Studio Code, naviage to terminal on the toolbar at the top, then select new terminal.
+Once the new terminal popes up at the bottom of the screen type and enter: "pip install openpyxl"

 # 1st Please unmerge the excel file in excel.
 In order to do that select all by pressing Ctrl+A, then navigating to Home - Alignment - Dropdown from Merge and Center then select Unmerge Cells.
 # 2nd When saving the excel file after unmerging please use this name "DA 25".
 Copy and pasting highly recommended.
 # 3rd Save the excel file inside pdf_file folder.